I worship beauty.

 Beauty is a Mystic’s Love

 As we learn to commune and listen to the soul, we fall ever deeper in love with beauty, the kind of love that is mature.
 It can be likened to the love of a mystic, who has learned to respond to the call of the divine, to love the All with heart, mind, and soul.
+This is how beauty can transform us.
+This is called living the prayer of soul.

 The mystics looks for beauty in every moment of every day, and when they come across it, they worship it and revere it.